sagarparmar881/FinanceFinancer/README.md

-# financeFinancer
+# FinanceFinancer
-Android app for split your bills!
+Android app to split your bills!